HsiangHung/Machine_Learning_Note/Regression/README.md

 ### 2.C Interpret Regression Analysis Results: P-values and Coefficients

 The p-value for each term tests the **null hypothesis that the coefficient is equal to zero (no effect)**.
 A low p-value (< 0.05) indicates that you can reject the null hypothesis.
-In other words, a predictor that has a low p-value is likely to be a meaningful addition to your model because changes in the predictor's value are related to changes in the response variable.
+In other words, a predictor that has a low p-value is likely to be a meaningful addition to your model because changes in the predictor's value are related to changes in the response variable [[Minitab Blog-pvalue]][How to Interpret Regression Analysis Results: P-values and Coefficients].

 Conversely, a larger (insignificant) p-value suggests that changes in the predictor are not associated with changes in the response.

 In the output below, we can see that the predictor variables of South and North are significant because both of their p-values are 0.000.
 However, the p-value for East (0.092) is greater than the common alpha level of 0.05, which indicates that it is not statistically significant.

-Table with regression p-values
+Table with regression p-values [[Minitab Blog-pvalue]][How to Interpret Regression Analysis Results: P-values and Coefficients]

 ![](images/linear_regression_pvalue.png)